Welcome to Firs House Surgery. You can find out more about our surgery in the booklet.

 Firs House Surgery Booklet

-Please download the GMS1 registration form, our New Patient Questionnaire and Summary Care Record letter and form below.
+Please download the GMS1 registration form, our New Patient Questionnaire and Guide.
 We need a full set of forms for each patient registering.
-There are different forms for children so please select the correct type.
 These are also available hard copy from reception at either site.

 Please complete these and then hand them in to reception.
 The questionnaire is to help us with your medical records until we receive your notes from your previous practice.
 We will need you to complete your NHS number, if you do not have this please contact the last practice you were registered with.
 If you don't have an NHS number we may be required to provide copies of identification documents to the registration authority but we will discuss this with you.

 Please bring some photo identification and proof of current address dated in the last month.